cloudmesh-community/book/chapters/faas/google-cloud-functions.md

 # Google Cloud Functions :o: fa18-516-08

-:o: add (see ...) for figures, see first figure, use proper captions
+:o: add (see ...) for figures, see step 2 for example

+:o: use proper captions instead of youst numbers

+:o: all images must bi in the images subfolder the folder can not be called assets, gregor renamed

 ---